apache/arrow-site/_drafts/arrow-adbc.md

 {% endcomment %}
 -->

-The Arrow community has formally accepted the [ADBC][adbc] (Arrow Database Connectivity) specification.
+The Arrow community has formally accepted the [Arrow Database Connectivity (ADBC)][adbc] specification.
 ADBC is an API standard for Arrow-based database access in C/C++ (and related languages), Go, and Java.
 It defines Arrow-based APIs for common database tasks, like executing queries, fetching result sets in Arrow format, and getting basic metadata about tables.

 ADBC is analogous to standards like JDBC and ODBC, which define database-independent interaction APIs, and rely on drivers to implement those APIs for particular databases.
-Similarly, the ADBC API standard is implemented by drivers using some underlying protocol.
+Similarly, the ADBC API standard is implemented by drivers that use some underlying protocol.
 This means that ADBC can abstract over Arrow-native projects, like [Arrow Flight SQL][flight-sql]; vendor-specific APIs that offer Arrow data, such as those supported by ClickHouse or Google BigQuery; and even non-columnar standards like JDBC, which are still popular.

 In other words: **ADBC offers applications a simple API abstraction for getting Arrow data in and out of databases**.